janoserdelyi/UAB/README.md

 It's simply looking for name/version groups to derive "identities".

-In the event that no identity can be discerned it will return an identity of "garbage" with a Major Version of 1.0
+In the event that no identity can be discerned it will return an identity of `garbage` with a Major Version of `1`

 This is best illustrated with an example :